PlanetaryCouncil/marsita-the-ultra/Song 21 - Unified with Love STEMS/readme.md

-The filenams are confusing.
+The `.wav` file with the song: `Marsita the Ultra - Unified with Love.wav`

-Initially: "Crocks no socks".
+For the `stems` The filenames are confusing.

-Then the last verse graduated to an independent song.
+Initially it was a different song "Crocks no Socks".
+And then I've repurposed the last verse into to an independent song.

-_(the initial verses will be repurposed)_
+_(the initial verses of the "Crocks no Socks" will be reused at point obviously)_

 > I love this life